-- □ When operating split (SPLT button), VFO B displays in red the transmit frequency (and TX indicator is red). - □ When activating the multi receive function (MultiRX button), VFO B displays in yellow the second receive channel's frequency. - Otherwise, it can be used as a storage container to copy VFO A data to (see the VFO Controls section on page 74).
+- □ When operating split (SPLT button), VFO B displays in red the transmit frequency (and TX indicator is red). - □ When activating the multi receive function (MultiRX button), VFO B displays in yellow the second receive channel's frequency. - □ Otherwise, it can be viewed as a storage container to copy VFO data to (see the VFO Controls section on page 78).